Claim your freebie!

 Reading for fun!

-Julia Donaldson is another author whose books I just love – I think, in our house, we are only missing one from this fantastic collection which is currently on offer.
+Julia Donaldson is another author whose books I just love -in our house, we are only missing one from this fantastic collection which is currently on offer at just over £1 per book..

-A bag of goodies always goes down well with children, so what about popping in some of these fun and useful pressies which add up to 69p in total for all 4 gifts.
+A bag of goodies always goes down well with children, so what about popping in some of these fun and useful pressies, adding up to only 70p in total for all 4 gifts.
 Clicking on each picture will take you directly to the product page.

-I remember having one of these as a child and loving that I could change the colours so quickly.
-I bet many primary children would love one of these and they offer great value at only 25p per pencil.
-If you wanted to add these too, your goodie bag would still cost less than £1.
+Or what about this for a fab class present?
+I remember having one of these Bic 4 colour pens as a child and loving that I could change the colours so quickly.
+I bet many primary children would love one of these and they offer great value at around £1 per pen.

 Throw and catch